-Entry Criteria: Level 2 PE course Entry is strictly via a one-on-one appointment with the HOD of PE and is fully at the discretion of the HOD PE AS No. Descriptor Level Internally Externally Assessed Credits Assessed Credits 91330 Perform a physical activity to achievement level of the Physical Education Performance Standards for Level 2, in an applied setting (Snorkelling).
+Entry Criteria: This is an alternative Level 2 course and is ONLY for students who, based on previous results, would find it very difficult to pass the mainstream Level 2 PE course Entry is strictly via a one-on-one appointment with the HOD of PE and is fully at the discretion of the HOD PE AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91330 Perform a physical activity to achievement level of the Physical Education Performance Standards for Level 2, in an applied setting (Snorkelling).
 2 4 91332 Apply and explain appropriate leadership strategies that contribute to the effective functioning of a group (Volleyball and Aussie Rules).
-2 4
+2 4 91333 Analyse the application of risk management strategies to a challenging outdoor activity (Snorkelling at Goat Island).
+2 3